Merchant Account Fees-What you need to know!

 PIN Debit Transaction Fees

-This is a fixed fee that is only applied when you process a debit card instead of a credit card.
+This service usually consists of a small fixed cost per month with a Merchant Account Fee assessed per transaction.
+This transaction fee is only applied when you process a debit card through the proper network.
+This helps avoid paying costly interchange and downgrade fees.
 A debit card is different from a credit card in that you are usually required to enter a personal identification number to give approval of the charge.

 Address Verification Service Transaction Fee (AVS)

 When you process a card that is not physically in front of you (i.e. buying something online), Visa and Mastercard use the card holders address as part of the verification process.
 This is run through a service known as Address Verification Service (AVS).
 If you do not verify the address through AVS then you will be charged a downgrade fee in your pricing structure.
 It is to your benefit, as the business owner, to use the Address Verification Service as it will help to prevent fraudulent charges as well as possible charge-backs fees.

 At the end of each day you should be taking the time to make sure your transactions are all settled with your merchant account provider.
 This is usually done in bulk at the end of the day.
 We recommend to all of our customers to make sure their batch is processed automatically each night.
 If you end up skipping a few days and process a couple days’ worth of transactions, then you will be charged the downgrade fee.

 This monthly charge is usually charged by your merchant account provider to help cover the cost of maintaining your merchant account.
 This cost typically stays consistent from month to month and is applied toward billing and customer support.

 If you are processing payments online, you might come across the internet gateway fee.
 This fee is given to your gateway provider (typically authorize.net, NMI, Innovio or similar) to help secure, authorize, settle and maintain your merchant account.

 Monthly Minimum Fee